-From October 21 – November 1, 2013, a new edition of the annual Seminar for Senior Bank Supervisors from Emerging Economies, jointly organized by the World Bank, the Board of Governors of the Federal Reserve System, and the International Monetary Fund, will be held in Washington, D.C.
+From October 21 – November 1, 2013, a new edition of the annual Seminar for Senior Bank Supervisors from Emerging Economies, jointly organized by the World Bank, the Board of Governors of the Federal Reserve System, and the International Monetary Fund, was held in Washington, D.C.

 Speakers Bios List